LindaAmoafo/LindaAmoafo.github.io/_pages/about.md

   - /about.html
 ---

-I am a [Population Health Science](https://medicine.utah.edu/population-health-sciences) PhD candidate with the [biostatistics emphasis](https://medicine.utah.edu/population-health-sciences/divisions/biostatistics) at the [University of Utah School of Medicine](https://medicine.utah.edu/)
+I am a [Population Health Science](https://medicine.utah.edu/population-health-sciences) PhD candidate with the [biostatistics emphasis](https://medicine.utah.edu/population-health-sciences/divisions/biostatistics) at the [University of Utah School of Medicine](https://medicine.utah.edu/).

+I am currently working under the supervision of [Dr. Yue Zhang](https://medicine.utah.edu/faculty/mddetail/u0892412) on developing distributed lag models for assessing windows of susceptibility to acute exposure to mixed environmental risk factors in the case-crossover design using Bayesian inference, and [Daniel Scharfstein, SCD](https://medicine.utah.edu/population-health-sciences/dscharf) on developing a semi-parametric sensitivity analysis tool for thunmeasured confounding in observational setting with a time-to-event outcome subject to right censoring.
+Broadly I am interested in clinical trials, causal inference, survival analysis, machine learning, Bayesian statistics and environmental statistics.

 A data-driven personal website
 ======